 - Instruct the patient and caregiver to seal the pouch and to place both the empty bottle and the sealed pouch into the child-resistant storage container and discard in the trash.
 LAZANDA must be stored in the specially provided child-resistant container out of the reach of children until proper disposal is possible.

 - Instruct the patient and caregiver to wash their hands with soap and water immediately after handling the pouch.

-- If the pouch is lost, instruct the patient and caregiver to use a pouch from another Lazanda pack to prime and dispose of unused medicine from the current bottle as well as from the next bottle.
-If they do not have an empty pouch available, the patient or caregiver can order one by calling 1-866-435-6775.
-They will receive the replacement pouch in the mail.
+- If the pouch is lost, instruct the patient and caregiver to use a pouch from another LAZANDA pack to prime and dispose of unused medicine from the current bottle as well as from the next bottle.
+If they do not have an empty pouch available, the patient or caregiver can order one by calling 1-866-458-6389.
+They will receive the replacement pouch in the mail

-Long-term studies in animals have not been performed to evaluate the carcinogenic potential of fentanyl.
+Long-term studies in animals to evaluate the carcinogenic potential of fentanyl have not been conducted.

 Fentanyl citrate was not mutagenic in the in vitro Ames reverse mutation assay in S. typhimurium or E. coli, or the mouse lymphoma mutagenesis assay, and was not clastogenic in the in vivo mouse micronucleus assay.

 Fentanyl has been shown to impair fertility in rats at doses of 30 mcg/kg subcutaneously.
 Conversion to human equivalent doses indicates this is within the range of the human recommended dosing for LAZANDA.